|

 This paper describes a proposed XML DTD for transporting dictionary

-convention used in my glossary software.
+my glossary software.

 -